 Like some other vaccines, levels of protection may begin to reduce over time.
 The coronavirus (COVID-19) vaccine booster dose will help extend the protection you gained from your first two doses and give you longer term protection.

-The booster dose can be offered any time at least 6 months (24 weeks) after your second dose and will help reduce the risk of you needing to go to hospital due to coronavirus this winter.
+You can get the booster dose any time at least 6 months (24 weeks) after your second dose and it will help reduce the risk of you needing to go to hospital due to coronavirus this winter.

 Before getting the booster dose

 If you have not had either your first or second dose of the coronavirus vaccine, you should arrange to have them.